 These capabilities did not disappear, even as the biggest lockdown measures were rescinded.
 Indeed, they proved uniquely popular amongst staff.
 They were also proven to increase productivity across industries, incentivizing businesses to reap the rewards of greater employee freedom.

 As a digital nomad you get many freedoms, but it’s important to make enough passive income streams.
 Dropshipping and eCommerce are some of the best forms of passive income that can be managed while being a digital nomad.
 With both these roles, you’ll be able to sell products all around the world.
 One of the few things you’ll have to manage is the logistics of order fulfillment.
 However, this can easily be done on a portable laptop, making it ideal for a digital nomad.
 You will have to ensure that all your orders are well organized and that your invoices are in good order.
 Thankfully, invoice audit recovery software can help with this and streamline the process, meaning you can enjoy more time traveling and partaking in new experiences.

 Concurrently, the number of community and co-working spaces increased significantly.
 This was in part due to demand from a growing freelance community, but also due to an increase in available commercial space where more businesses adopted remote working as a core strategy.

-With more co-working spaces available in urban and business hubs around the world, workers were no longer moored to their home offices; they could seek out spaces with their required amenities in almost any city, enabling widespread travel without risk of being unable to work.
+With more co-working spaces available in urban and business hubs around the world, workers were no longer moored to their home offices; they could seek out spaces with their required amenities in almost any city, find like-minded people, enabling widespread travel without risk of being unable to work.